AmosEgel/smuthi/docs/installation.rst

 Installation
 =============

 We **recommend to use Linux operating systems** to run Smuthi.
-It can run on Windows, but issues regarding dependencies or performance are more likely.
+Otherwise, Smuthi can run on Windows, too, but issues regarding dependencies or performance are more likely.

 Installing Smuthi under Ubuntu (recommended)
 --------------------------------------------